SensesProject/land-use/src/assets/text/en.md

 +++ change 3

-But with more land dedicated land-based CDR and less land available for food production, food prices rise, which threatens food security.
+But with more land dedicated to land-based CDR and less land available for food production, food prices rise, which threatens food security.
 Therefore, the @neon(1.5°C pathway) comes with a trade-off between land-based CDR for meeting the Paris Agreement goals and the broader Sustainable Development Goal (SDG) Agenda.

 +++ change 4